 The word ‘medlar’ – and its Italian equivalent nespola – generally provokes only blank stares.
 Actually, come to think of it, that’s not so true for Italians because nespola is also used to mean loquat (Eriobotrya japonica); as soon as you explain, however, that you don’t mean that exotic import, but our very own European Mespilus germanica, the result is the same.
-Which is odd, because in both countries (and most in between), the medlar is a common enough hedgerow occupant, its fruit – a kind of prehistoric apple – often mistaken for oak apples.
+Which is odd, because throughout Europe the medlar is a common enough hedgerow occupant, its fruit – a kind of prehistoric apple – often mistaken for oak apples.

 Along with persimmons, medlars cling to the trees until very late in autumn.
 In fact, you need a couple of good hard frosts to reduce them to the squishy semi-rotten state that means they’re usable.
 I used to pick them hard and leave them spread on the floor of the shed until they bletted – which is the proper term for this degree of putrefaction.
 But then I realised that leaving them on the tree for longer cut out this middle task.
 Now I wait.
 The jelly they produce is, I think, my favourite: winey and musty, it’s a grown-up taste that goes with strong cheese just as well as it goes on breakfast toast.